robhrt7/MCSS/en/index.md

 /* /Module name */
 {% endhighlight %}

+This part of documentation will be moved to separate document module and will be described more accurate (already available in [russian]({{ site.baseurl }}/modules/css_placement.html)).

 ## Zero layer or Foundation
-Foundation includes resets and insignificantly changeable styles, which make up layout base and apply on all pages.
+Foundation includes resets and insignificantly changeable styles, which describe main layout base and apply on all pages.

-Foundation styles like all resets are connected from the very start, either in separate file or in the beginning of common CSS file.
+Foundation styles like all resets are connected from the very start, either in separate file or in the beginning of common CSS file:

+<a id="interaction"></a>
 ## Module interaction scheme

 ![image]({{ site.baseurl }}/images/layers.jpg)

+### Style linking order

+Every layer styles must be linked to the page in right order to maintain right relations between selectors of different modules/layers:

+	0_layer_foundation
+		reset.css

+	1_layer_base
+		base_modules.css

+	2_layer_project
+		project_modules.css

+	cosmetic.css

 <a id="1"></a>
 ## 1 layer — base
-First layer - is a portal framework, the core part of interface.
+First layer - is a website framework, the core part of interface.
 It is based on most reusable and abstract constructions:

 * forms
 * buttons
 * navigation blocks

-Markup of first layer modules is connected with overall portal style and designers guidelines.
-When working on base constructions, we recommend keeping in touch with designers, especially when it comes to developing common portal standards.
+* and etc

+Base layer styles must be integrated with designers style guides as close as possible.
+As modules of first layer are meant to be reused across all website interfaces, they must look appropriate and fit to other interface parts without modification.

-When starting using MCSS in your project, the first thing you should do - is creating a set of reusable standards.
+**Starting to use MCSS in your project, the first thing you should do - is creating a set of reusable standards.**

-As the part of the first layer, you can use popular frameworks such as [Bootstrap](http://twitter.github.com/bootstrap/), [960gs](http://960.gs/), [inuit.css](https://github.com/csswizardry/inuit.css) and others.
+You can easily reuse popular frameworks such as [Bootstrap](http://twitter.github.com/bootstrap/), [960gs](http://960.gs/), [inuit.css](https://github.com/csswizardry/inuit.css) and others as part of the first layer.

 ### Rules

-Fundamental first layer rule - all entities should be abstract, both with their names and mark-up.
+First layer fundamental rule - all entities should be abstract, both with their names and mark-up.

-* Class names should not look "foreign" in any place on the portal.
+* Class names should not look "foreign" in any place on the interface.
 * Module blocks should have default style, but also should be easy to modify according to various project modules and tasks.

 First layer styles could be cascade-modified from other modules of the same layer and 2nd layer.
 This is due to the Rule regarding location of related styles in one place.

-**The core (1st layer) should be separated from 2nd layer modules, example:**
+**Base styles should be separated from 2nd layer modules and stay independent from project layer styles.**

 Forms standard: